 N.B.
 Transliteration of Russian names can be variable, in particular note "ch" can also be "tsch", and "uv" can be "ow".

-Wittgenstein commanded Russian Force that began on northern flank, Chichagov (Tschitschagov) the Russian force that began on the southern flank, Kutusov commanded the main Russian force.
+Wittgenstein commanded the Russian Force that began on northern flank, Chichagov (Tschitschagov) the Russian force that began on the southern flank, Kutusov commanded the main Russian force.
 Miloradovich commanded Kutusov's Advance Guard, and Tettenborn a large force of Cossacks.
 Murat, Davout, Grenier, and Eugene were major French leaders.
-Yorck commanded Prussian Corps formerly detached to Grande Armee.
+Yorck commanded the Prussian Corps formerly detached to Grande Armee.

 A Map showing the strategic situation in Northern Germany and Poland at the end of March 1813